quick-perf/quick-sql-test-data/README.md

 You can generate the insert statements with the help of an instance of `org.stdg.SqlTestDataGenerator` class.

-_SQL test date generator_ works with:
+_SQL test data generator_ works with:
 * H2
 * HSQLDB
 * MariaDB